alert iconContent not loading correctly? Try refreshing by pressing Shift + F5 on your keyboard

 Merry Christmas and Happy Holidays from the Mayor's office and without a doubt "it's the most wonderful time of the year".
 There is really nothing quite like the holidays!
 Our family enjoyed Thanksgiving and celebrated with 31 members of the family ranging in age from four to 92.
 It was very special having four generations sit at one table, and the food was absolutely delicious, as usual.

 On the business side of the ledger this month, the Texas Department of Transportation's meeting concerning the installation of raised medians on South Day Street was well attended.
-I encourage everyone to read more about it at https://www.txdot.gov/projects/projects-studies/bryan/bs-36j-raised-medians.html.
+I encourage everyone to read more about it at txdot.gov - bs-36j raised medians.
 Opinions on the matter may be shared with TxDOT at BRY_PublicComment@txdot.gov or (979) 778-9231.
 I believe it is crucial to gather more input from the residents before initiating this project.
 A significant concern of mine is traffic leaving Sonic and HEB may be unable to make a left turn onto Day Street.
 Instead, drivers might either proceed onto the westbound feeder road, circling back to Highway 36 for a left turn at that intersection, or, as an alternative, exit the feeder road after the LaRoche Dealership and travel via Lubbock or Stone Street back to Day Street.
 This would inevitably result in unwarranted traffic through a residential area.

 Another noteworthy meeting is scheduled for Thursday, December 7, addressing impact fees.
 Moderated by Strand Engineers, the meeting aims to explain the various types of fees associated with any new development within the city limits.
 This meeting is set to take place in the community room at the Nancy Carol Roberts Memorial Library, at 5:30 pm.